-Besides gaining competition experience, I have forged new friendships with players from other countries and I think that is one of the things I love about playing sports.
+Besides gaining competition experience, I have forged new friendships with players from other countries and I think that this is one of the things I love about playing sports.
 We are a bunch of people who share the same passion and we are always receptive to new inputs.
-Being open to teach and learn from one another builds a form of support system that creates a bond amongst sportspersons.
+Being open to teaching and learning from one another builds a form of support system that creates a bond amongst sportspersons.

 I would say the best quality about myself is that I am fiercely independent and the irony of having a spinal cord injury meant that being independent is a whole new level, with an entirely new meaning.